s7jaweig/EXML-WS-23-24---Planet-V2/README.md

 ### Network

 In order to be able to process the images created in the two approaches, the images must have a certain size and resolution.
 The images can then be fed into the network.
-The output is then analysed for the two approaches or the geoplots and output as a text file.
+The output is analysed for the two approaches or the geoplots and saved as a text file.

 ### Geoplots